lawliet89/hpce/hpce5/readme.txt

 can be instead done as binary operators.

-In hindsight, the chunk size being independent of the row width was a suboptimal decision from a latency point of view, if the image were always padded horizontally to be a nice power of two (or similar, to enable nice chunk sizes that are a factor of row width), it would enable a lot of the complexity to be moved from outside of the hot loop.
-At the moment the row boundaries can happen asynchronous to chunk boundaries and therefore need to be checked for on every pixel.
-Similarly, wrapping checks for the circular buffer keeping vertical accumulators have to be performed for every lookup.
-If the chunk size was a factor of row width, all of these checks could be done only on the chunk boundaries.
+In hindsight, the chunk size being independent of the row width was a suboptimal decision from a latency point of view.
+If the image was always padded horizontally to be a nice power of two (or similar, to enable chunk sizes that are a factor of row width), it would enable a lot of the complexity to be moved from outside of the hot loop.
+At the moment the row boundaries can happen asynchronous to chunk boundaries and therefore need to be checked for on every pixel (plus, chunk boundaries in input buffer are not synchronous to boundaries at the output buffer -> headache implementation).
+Similarly, wrapping checks for the circular accumulator buffer have to be performed for every lookup.
+If the chunk size was a factor of row width, all of these checks could be done only on the chunk boundaries, keeping intra-chunk accesses fully sequential.
   Additionally, horizontal windup and draining of 1d windows around the window edges could be removed as the windows would be in a consistent state by the time the padding is processed.
 Of course, there would be a bigger memory footprint, but it is worthwhile simplifying the hot loop (both for performance and code simplicity) if the metric is pixel latency.
+Plus, the additional memory is only O(N), and therefore irrelevant for top end N and W parameters.

 ===============================================================================
 Verification Methodology